-Stationery sets can actually makes really good self care presents though.
+Stationery sets can actually make really good self care presents though.

 Just getting things out of your head and onto paper can be a huge relief sometimes.

-Paperchase have some gorgeous notebooks, workbooks and stationery; but they can be a bit pricey.
-If you’re looking for something more budget friendly, Wilko actually have a decent collection of stationery – most of which average at £3-£5.
+If you’re looking for something more budget-friendly, Wilko actually has a decent collection of stationery – most of which average at £3-£5.